 370 Jay Street Today

-While parts of the building are still undergoing renovations, the Center for Urban Science and Progress (CUSP) floor is open, and it is beautiful!
-CUSP is currently working on a project using light detection and ranging (LiDAR) in the form of a laser to map Downtown Brooklyn.
+The Center for Urban Science and Progress (CUSP) floor is currently working on a project using light detection and ranging (LiDAR) in the form of a laser to map Downtown Brooklyn.
 This technology is important for the construction of self-driving cars, emergency responsiveness, and city planning.
+Also, two (2) NYU Tandon Future Labs (Data and Urban) have moved into the building on the 7th floor.

 Additionally, Steinhardt music business students are utilizing the recording studios to write, mix, and produce EPs with students from other music-centered concentrations, not only from Steinhardt, but from Tisch, Gallatin, and the College of Arts and Science as well.
 370 Jay truly serves as a hub for cross-school and cross-major collaboration, a new cornerstone for building community.